Latedi/DuckyAPI/README.md

 # DuckyAPI
 Control your Ducky Keyboard's RGB lighting via a named pipe.
 Can be used to create your own custom effects and interact with other software, etc. This was developed for Ducky Shine 7 but might work for other keyboard (untested).
+Firmware version:
+V1.01.04.

 The following is a video of some sample programs in action.